 As an advertiser, do I need to do anything to get my ads on YouTube and Discover?

 If you are set-up on a Standard Shopping campaign, then you will be automatically enabled for YouTube and Google Discover as long as you are enabled for Search partners.
-If you don’t want your ad to surface on those Google platforms, then you will have the option to opt out during the week of June 17 by following these steps.
+If you don’t want your ad to surface on those Google platforms, then you will have the option to opt out during the week of June 17, 2019.

 What does this mean for advertisers who will now be able to serve up their ads across multiple Google properties like Discover, Google Images, Google Search, YouTube, and even Gmail Social and Promotion Tabs?
 It has the potential to increase traffic, your click through rates, and ultimately increase your conversions.
 That’s a win-win!